-(7) Tips are allowed at restaurants of 15% of the total bill.
+(7) Tips are allowed at restaurants for 20% of the total bill.
 Bag handling at the rate of \$2 per bag will be allowed.
-Parking in economy or hotel self parking will be allowed.
+Parking in economy or hotel self-parking will be allowed.
 Valet parking will be allowed when safety or physical limitations are involved.

-(8) For mileage reimbursement, actual mileage to and from destination is required.
+(8) For mileage reimbursement, actual mileage to and from destination is required in personal vehicle.
 For other forms of travel reimbursement (bus, train, plane), actual ticket cost is required.
+AMENDED JUNE 26TH,2025

-(9) Mileage reimbursement will be at the current per mile rate as established by the Commonwealth of Kentucky, Finance and Administration Cabinet, Office of the Controller.
+(9) Mileage reimbursement for personal vehicle utilization will be at the current per mile rate as established by the Commonwealth of Kentucky, Finance and Administration Cabinet, Office of the Controller.
 This rate is established at the beginning of each quarter of the calendar year.
+AMENDED JUNE 26TH,2025

-SECTION 5.54: Credit Card Policy Boyd County Fiscal Court
+SECTION 5.50: Credit Card Policy Boyd County Fiscal Court